meken/cloud-hackathons/hacks/genai-multimodal/README.md

 ### Success Criteria

-- The function `get_relevant_video` returns`3-za-en.mp4` for the question _maximum temperature for Mooi River_.
+- The function `get_relevant_video` returns`3-za-en.mp4` for the question _snow forecast for Eastern Cape_.
 You can verify that by checking the logs and looking up _Relevant Video URI_ entry.

 ### Learning Resources